Jean-Ricner Bellegarde: Wolverhampton Wanderers

 On 1 September 2023, Bellegarde joined Wolverhampton Wanderers on a five-year deal for £12.8m.
 Later that month, on 23 September, in only his second appearance for his new club away to Luton Town in the Premier League, Bellegarde was shown a straight red card in the 39th minute for his reaction to a challenge by Tom Lockyer.
 The match finished as a 1–1 draw.

 On 4 November 2023, in his third Wolves appearance, away to Sheffield United, where he was introduced as a second-half substitute, Bellegarde scored his debut Wolves goal in the 89th minute.
 Wolves lost the match 2–1, conceding a penalty deep into time added on at the end of the second-half.

 Following his switch of international allegiance to Haiti in August 2025, Bellegarde became the first Haitian-represented player to feature in the Premier League.

 International career

 Bellegarde was born in France and is of Haitian descent.
-He is a youth international for France.
+He was a youth international for France.

 In May 2019, he was named to Haiti's 40-man provisional squad for the 2019 CONCACAF Gold Cup.

-In August 2025, he was called up for Haiti's national football team for the 2026 FIFA World Cup qualification third round and made his debut on September 5 against Honduras, which ended in a 0–0 draw.
+In August 2025, he was called up for Haiti's national football team for the 2026 FIFA World Cup qualification third round and made his debut on 5 September against Honduras, which ended in a 0–0 draw.

+On 15 May 2026, he was included in Haiti head coach Sébastien Migné's 26-man squad for the 2026 FIFA World Cup.